needle-mirror/com.unity.netcode/Documentation~/source-generators.md

-# Netcode for Entities Source Generators
+# Netcode for Entities source generators

 The Netcode for Entities package uses Roslyn SourceGenerator to automatically generate at compile time:
 - All the serialization code for replicated Components and Buffers, ICommand, Rpc and IInputCommandData.